hyundai-robotics/doc-hi6-open-api/5-robot/1-get/5-tools_t.md

 ### Description

-`tools/t_{number}`

-- GET : This is a function that receives information on the settings of a specific tool.
+- `GET` : This is a function that receives information on the settings of a specific tool.

 ### path-parameter